08 Noble Challenge

 “Well, today, you have learned many things you never knew.
 I am the defender of these people and will always fight for Bon Abbi.”

 No encouragement was necessary.
 The Villagers stood, shouting “Eva Marie,” while clapping hands.
 It was more than Luka could bare.
 “Let’s go,” he shouted to his two men.

 The people followed Luka to the gate, shouting Eva’s name.
 Walking to the bridge, the three men untied the reins from the post and mounted their horses.
 Luka turned toward the gates for one last look, then bolted across the bridge.

-Eva went to the runner by the guards.
-“Run with speed.
-Come back and tell me which road they are taking.”
+Eva Maria found the young runner by the guards.
+“Go with speed.
+Come back and tell me which road Lord Luka is taking.”